How is wellbeing understood under the Care Act?

 There is no hierarchy in the areas of wellbeing listed above – all are equally important.
 There is also no single definition of wellbeing, as how this is interpreted will depend on the individual, their circumstances and their priorities.

-Wellbeing is a broad concept applying to several areas of life, not only to one or two.
-Therefore, using a holistic approach to ensure a clear understanding of the individual’s views is vital to identifying and defining wellbeing in each case.
+Wellbeing applies to several areas of life, not only to one or two.
+Therefore, using a holistic approach to ensure a clear understanding of the individual’s views is vital to identifying and defining wellbeing for each person.